 - Publish the same blocks of content (word for word) on different landing pages throughout your own website

-- Repost content that has already been published with very few changes
+- Repost content that has already been published with very few changes on a new URL

 - Purposely and deceptively publish content that does not belong to you

 Duplicate content generally only counts when the content is an exact copy of an existing page or the content is a copy of another page with very few (and very minor) changes made to the writing.

 Is duplicate content bad for SEO?

 Many SEO newbies would wholeheartedly exclaim, “Yes!”, but that’s not completely true.

 Duplicate content can be harmful to SEO, but only when it’s not properly labeled.
 It can actually be useful for product landing pages and user resources like how-to guides and articles.